 Independence Day is celebrated every 18 September.
-It commemorates the day that Chile broke from Spanish rule and declared its independence.
-In 2018, Independence Day falls on a Tuesday.
+It commemorates the day in 1810 that Chile took its first step towards independence from Spain.

 |2019||18 Sep||Wed||Independence Day|